someobserver/recurgence/love/index.md

 ## the physics of meaning

-recursion has a tendency to bake both confusion and timelessness into the syntax (again, things like this are interesting to us for a scientific reason)—that’s why Nostradamus still rings through the centuries with his well-cut semantic keys, and Terence McKenna’s fractals ripple through philosophy.
+recursion has a tendency to bake both confusion and timelessness into the syntax—that’s why Nostradamus still rings through the centuries with his well-cut semantic keys, and Terence McKenna’s fractals ripple through philosophy.

-as such, this logic ladder is pretty dense, so it includes parentheticals and text decor <u>to avoid as much ambiguity as possible</u>.

 as you proceed, remember you can always come right back to one of these lines: